-There's a simple trick to getting a casual, "I didn't spend extra time on my makeup" look: eyeliner smudging.
-This technique can really play up your eyes in the most subtle of ways.
+To add a casual, "I didn't spend extra time on my makeup" look: eyeliner smudging.
+This technique can play up your eyes in the most subtle of ways.

 - If you want a little more definition, go ahead and give the line a thin, second coat with your liquid liner.